Reviews You Can Rely On

 Credit: Matthew Richardson

 Similarly important, the dedicated buttons on the Garmin models make accessing the data screens easier while under intense activities.
 The scroll wheel found on the Coros models tends to be bumped accidentally, requiring a lockout mode to be enabled.
-This is easily disabled but does create one extra step.
+This is easily disabled, but it does create one extra step.
 We like the action and sureness of dedicated physical buttons, but if you use the swipe touchscreen feature or auto-scroll, this may be less important to you.

 gps watch - our lead tester matthew testing the latest coros watches running in...